A biophysical model explains the spontaneous bursting behavior in the developing retina

-The closest model to ours has been proposed by M. Hennig and collaborators \cite{hennig-adams-etal:09} (referred as Hennig model) (see also the extension by Ford and Feller and the recent paper of Xu et al\cite{xu-burbridge-etal:16}.
+The closest model to ours has been proposed by M. Hennig and collaborators (refered to as "Hennig model" \cite{hennig-adams-etal:09}, see also the extension by Ford and Feller and the recent paper of Xu et al. \cite{xu-burbridge-etal:16}).
 Actually, our model has been widely inspired by this work with several notable differences.
 As exposed in the Methods section our biophysical analysis of sAHP dynamics leads to equations and parameters values departing from Hennig model.
 Additionally, Hennig model does not consider a fast potassium dynamics and there is no fast oscillation.
 The mechanism that mimics SACs bursting is a switch from low membrane potential level to high one.
-This switch is determined by an exogeneous shot noise i.e. a voltage dependent rate modulated Poisson process with a slow decay.
+This switch is determined by an exogenous shot noise i.e. a voltage dependent rate modulated Poisson process with a slow decay.
 This activity is maintained long enough so that sAHP can be activated, enabling the cell to return to rest.
 In our model shot noise is not necessary to trigger activity.
 Instead, a cell can spontaneously switch to the bursting state, where it stays until the sAHP produced by its activity leads it back to the rest state.
 By “spontaneous” we mean literally "happening or done in a sudden way, without any planning or without being forced/without premeditation".
-In our model this sudden switch is a bifurcation induced by the mere cells dynamics.
+In our model this sudden switch is a bifurcation, induced by the mere cells dynamics.
 The presence of a fast (Brownian) noise facilitates this transition, but, there is no need for a shot noise.
 The cell stays in the bursting state by its mere dynamics, even when it is isolated.

-A similar modeling holds in Lansdell et al model \cite{lansdell-ford-etal:14}.
-It is ruled as well by an excitable Morris Lecar model with a slow potassium variable linked to sAHP.
-There is no fast potassium.
-Here too cells do not burst.
-As in Henning the cell activity is triggered by a random excitatory current and maintained by network dynamics.
+A similar modeling to Hennig holds in Lansdell et al. model \cite{lansdell-ford-etal:14}.
+It is ruled as well by an excitable Morris-Lecar model with a slow potassium variable linked to sAHP.
+There is no fast potassium and here too cells do not burst.
+As in Hennig model, the cell activity is triggered by a random excitatory current and maintained by network dynamics.